tonybutzer/ajit/sphinx/Attics/Attic2/00define_ET.md

 TO THIS
 ![](https://raw.githubusercontent.com/tonybutzer/data-curation/master/dataDog/eng/assets/dispose.jpg)

-Compute is commodidty and nowhere is this more true than the kingdom of the cloud.
+Compute is commodity and nowhere is this more true than the kingdom of the cloud.

 Don't fret over costs in the cloud.
-Because it will impeed your progress to getting there.
+Because it will impede your progress to getting there.

 If the cloud is at the top of Mount McKinley - ("those HPC bastards already stole the name Denali - what a great name.) then this class should be like finding a secret elevator in the middle of the mountain.